gabengaGamer/area51-pc/README.md

 ----------------|--------------------|--------------------|--------------------|---------------------|---------------------
 Yes             | Yes                | Yes                | Yes                | Yes/Only for Editor!| Yes/Only for ArtistViewer!

+## Attention: During the migration from VS 2004 to VS 2022, many tools are not functioning.
+Please use LEGACY branch.

 ## List of compiled apps.
 Name           | Description                                                                             | Status
 ---------------| ----------------------------------------------------------------------------------------|---------------